When I open my mouth,

 ‘Happy New Year, John,’ Sherlock recited insipidly.

-Ignoring him, his chest heavy with disappointment, he pressed on in fading hope.
+Ignoring him, his chest heavy with disappointment, he pressed on.
 ‘Do you think you’ll be seeing her again?’

 Sherlock turned away to retreat to his violin, silent.